Digizuite/Digizuite.SDK/docs/readme.md

 Feel free to file an issue if you find any problems, or have any questions about how to use the SDK.

+This project is still very much in development, is only compatible with Digizuite DAM from version 5.3 and forward.

 ## Getting started
 To get started with the Digizuite SDK, you should first install the Digizuite package from nuget: